geraldb/talks/staticgen.md

 title: Adventure Time!
 email: brian.rinaldi@example.com
 banner: "/images/about.jpg"
-description: > Adventure Time is an American animated television series created by Pendleton Ward for Cartoon Network.
+description: > Adventure Time is an American animated television series...
-  The series follows the adventures of Finn, a human boy, and his best friend and adoptive brother Jake, a dog with magical powers to change shape and grow and shrink at will...
+  The series follows the adventures of Finn, a human boy, and his best friend... a dog with magical powers to change shape and grow and shrink at will...

 baseurl: ""